Almost Universally Optimal Distributed Laplacian Solvers via Low-Congestion Shortcuts: Abstract

 \section{Abstract}

-In this work we refine the analysis of the distributed Laplacian solver recently established by Forster, Goranci, Liu, Peng, Sun, and Ye (FOCS '21), via the Ghaffari-Haeupler framework (SODA '16) of low-congestion shortcuts.
-Specifically, if $\epsilon > 0$ represents the error of the solver, we derive two main results:
+In this paper, we refine the (almost) \emph{existentially optimal} distributed Laplacian solver recently developed by Forster, Goranci, Liu, Peng, Sun, and Ye (FOCS `21) into an (almost) \emph{universally optimal} distributed Laplacian solver.

+Specifically, when the topology is known, we show that any Laplacian system on an $n$-node graph with \emph{shortcut quality} $\text{SQ}(G)$ can be solved within $n^{o(1)} \text{SQ}(G) \log(1/\varepsilon)$ rounds, where $\varepsilon$ is the required accuracy.
+This almost matches our lower bound which guarantees that any correct algorithm on $G$ requires $\widetilde{\Omega}(\text{SQ}(G))$ rounds, even for a crude solution with $\varepsilon \le 1/2$.
+Even in the unknown-topology case (i.e., standard CONGEST), the same bounds also hold in most networks of interest.
+Furthermore, conditional on conjectured improvements in state-of-the-art constructions of low-congestion shortcuts, the CONGEST results will match the known-topology ones.

-\begin{itemize} \item For any $n$-node graph $G$ with hop-diameter $D$ and treewidth bounded by $k$, we show the existence of a Laplacian solver with round complexity $O(n^{o(1)}kD \log(1/\epsilon))$ in the $\congest$ model.
-For graphs with bounded treewidth this circumvents the notorious $\Omega(\sqrt{n})$ lower bound for "global" problems in general graphs. \item Following a recent line of work in distributed algorithms, we consider a hybrid communication model which enhances $\congest$ with very limited global power in the form of the recently introduced node-capacitated clique.
-In this model, we show the existence of a Laplacian solver with round complexity $O(n^{o(1)} \log(1/\epsilon))$. \end{itemize}
+Moreover, following a recent line of work in distributed algorithms, we consider a hybrid communication model which enhances CONGEST with limited global power in the form of the node-capacitated clique (NCC) model.
+In this model, we show the existence of a Laplacian solver with round complexity $n^{o(1)} \log(1/\varepsilon)$.

-The unifying thread of these results is an application of accelerated distributed algorithms for a congested variant of the standard part-wise aggregation problem that we introduce.
-This primitive constitutes the primary building block for simulating "local" operations on low-congestion minors, and we believe that this framework could be more generally applicable.
+The unifying thread of these results, and our main technical contribution, is the study of novel \emph{congested} generalization of the standard \emph{part-wise aggregation} problem.
+We develop near-optimal algorithms for this primitive in the Supported-CONGEST model, almost-optimal algorithms in (standard) CONGEST, as well as a very simple algorithm for bounded-treewidth graphs with slightly worse bounds.
+This primitive can be readily used to accelerate the FOCS`21 Laplacian solver.
+We believe this primitive will find further independent applications.

 \pagenumbering{arabic}